pranav-sahasrabudhe/teuthology/docs/LAB_SETUP.rst

 We recently set up a new lab for Ceph testing and decided to document the parts of the process that are most relevant to teuthology.
 This is the result.

 We started by setting aside two of the test machines: one as the 'teuthology node', and another as the 'paddles/pulpito node'.
-These would be used to orchestrate automated testing and to store and serve the results on our intranet.
+These would be used to orchestrate automated testing and to store and serve the results on intranet.

 paddles/pulpito node
 ====================